wallarm/product-documentation/include/waf/installation/cdn-node/cdn-node-configuration-options.md

 * [IP address allowlisting, denylisting and graylisting][ip-lists-docs]
 * System event notifications configured via [native integrations with DevOps tools][integration-docs] and [triggers][trigger-docs]
 * [Using the **Nodes** section UI][nodes-ui-docs] to update the origin address of the protected resource, upload the custom SSL/TLS certificate and delete CDN nodes
-* [Selecting whether to use the Varnish Cache][varnish-cache] to speed up your content delivery.
+* [Selecting whether to use the Varnish Cache][using-varnish-cache] to speed up your content delivery.